gesmith0606/Changeorders/README.md

 ## Obtaining  the Data
 Our first challenge was obtaining change order data.
 This data involves large sums of money as well as negotiation between two parties, making this data very sensitive.
 To try and form a third party database with this information would be unique in its value.
 The construction industry is very segmented, so aggregating this data from all the different companies is not only difficult, it may have never been documented before.
-This idea of applying a machine learning method to this data to detect fraudulent activity is novel but has taken another role in the construction industry as an Estimator.
+This idea of applying a machine learning method to this data to detect fraudulent activity is novel and hard to detect.
 This is the expert on the field that has the experience and ability to eye a project and develop a cost estimate of time and materials.
 We are trying to take make his job easier by applying a statistical approach to this data.

 ## Selenium & API